 Rich and Creamy Grand Marnier Truffles are made with just 8 simple ingredients.
 Spiked with orange-flavored liqueur, they make a delicious gift to give during the holiday season!
 A must try for anyone who loves the combination of orange and chocolate.

-Grand Marnier Truffle Recipe
+Grand Marnier Chocolate Truffles

 I love making chocolate truffles at home.
 It feels so indulgent, ya know?
 And let’s be honest, a little fancy, too.
 Especially if you can get your hands on some really quality dark chocolate!
 I find good chocolate truly makes all the difference when it comes to making creamy truffles.